 ▪ Use it to extend the show by building interest before, during and after.

 ▪ Special promotions during the show are a great way to drive additional foot traffic to your exhibit.

-▪ One great place to start: typically, show organizers have a Twitter account set up for the show.
-See who’s following that feed and interact to let the audience know you’re there.
+▪ Typically, show organizers have a hashtag for the show.
+See who’s using the hashtag and interact to let the audience know you’re there.